© copyright of the Board of Trustees of the Royal Botanic Gardens, Kew

 Keynote Speaker: Professor Helen Cowie, Professor of Early Modern History, University of York

-Call for Papers (PDF file)
+Call for Papers (now closed) (PDF file)

 What was the relationship between the trade in living tropical orchids and their botanical illustrations in Victorian England?
 How did people understand the relationship between the lacquer that flowed as sap from trees, and lacquer as the surface of art objects in early modern period?
 The aim of this conference is to follow both natural and artificial objects across global boundaries and between the disciplines of history, history of art and history of science.
 This will reveal the very different paths and meanings natural objects acquire once they leave their natural habitats and transition from living materials to objects of trade, science and art.